tahoe-lafs/tahoe-lafs/docs/frontends/download-status.rst

 ==============================

 Downloads are triggered by read() calls, each with a starting offset (defaults to 0) and a length (defaults to the whole file).
-A regular webapi GET request will result in a whole-file read() call.
+A regular web-API GET request will result in a whole-file read() call.

 Each read() call turns into an ordered sequence of get_segment() calls.
 A